Ban the Box: Detroit City Council Passes Fair Chance Housing Ordinance

 Michigan Employers Can Refuse to Hire Medical Marijuana Users

-In an unpublished opinion, a state appellate court held the Michigan Medical Marihuana Act (MMMA) did not provide a cause of action for an applicant whose conditional job offer from the City of Lansing was rescinded after he tested positive for marijuana during a mandatory pre-employment drug test.
+In an unpublished opinion, a state appellate court held the Michigan Medical Marihuana Act (MMMA) did not provide a cause of action for an candidate whose conditional job offer from the City of Lansing was rescinded after he tested positive for marijuana during a mandatory pre-employment drug test.
 Eplee v.
 City of Lansing, 2019 Mich.
 App.
 LEXIS 277 (Feb.
 19, 2019).
 This is at least the second decision involving failed drug tests, medical marijuana, and the MMMA; both were decided in the employer’s favor.
 The state appellate court decision focused on the following MMMA provision:

 A qualifying patient who has been issued and possesses a registry identification card is not subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, including, but not limited to, civil penalty or disciplinary action by a business or occupational or professional licensing board or bureau, for the medical use of marihuana in accordance with this act…

 The court held the MMMA did not make medical marijuana users a protected class and did not “provide an independent right protecting the medical use of marijuana in all circumstances.”
 It distinguished the outcome in this case from that in a trio of cases in which a separate Michigan appellate court panel held medical-marijuana-using employees discharged for failing an employer’s mandatory drug test were entitled to state unemployment benefits.
 In that instance, the employees had a right to unemployment benefits that was denied based on their medical marijuana use.
-However, in the more recent case, the applicant did not have a right to, or property interest in, employment with the city.
+However, in the more recent case, the candidate did not have a right to, or property interest in, employment with the city.

 Irish DPC Guidance for Brexit